 In 2011, a study was published in the Saudi Pharmaceutical Journal outlining okra’s ability to protect against liver disease.
 In fact, researchers discovered that okra protects against chemically induced liver damage because of its antioxidant activities.

 According to a study published in the Journal of Pharmacy & Bioallied Sciences, okra extracts could protect the body against diabetes.
 Researchers fed okra to rats with diabetes, and the researchers saw a decrease in their blood sugar levels and a normalization of their lipid profile levels.
 Traditionally, okra has been used as an alternative treatment for diabetes.

 Another study shows okra’s ability as a cancer fighter.
 Researchers have discovered that a newly discovered lectin (a type of protein that can bind to cell membranes) in okra, Abelmoschus esculentus (AEL), actually induces cell death in human breast cancer cells, in vitro – 72 percent to be exact.
 However, these tests are only in preliminary stages.

 Okra has a high phenol and flavonoid content.
 This may be the reason it helps one fight off depression.
 Researchers from the Mazandaran University of Medical Science decided to examine its effect on mood.
 Their results showed that okra seed extracts acted as a potent agent for elevating mood, in some cases performing just as well as typical antidepressants.

-With all these possible health benefits, one would almost have to be crazy not to give okra a chance.
+With all these possible health benefits, you’d almost have to be crazy not to give okra a chance.
+Some people love to eat okra.
+You may become a believer, too.
 I know I will be picking some up for my family very soon.